acornprover/acornprover.org/docs/getting-started.md

 This is how easy proofs should work.
 The sort of mathematical statement that a human would call trivial, Acorn should instantly understand it, and be able to provide a rigorous proof for it.

 If you're familiar with other theorem provers, you know that there is often a simple mathematical statement that seems completely obvious to you, but it takes a lot of annoying work to write down a rigorous proof.
-The vision of Acorn is to do this annoying work for you.
-We don't always achieve this vision, but as AI technology improves, and as the Acorn dataset gets larger, we'll do better and better.
+The vision of Acorn is that the AI should do this annoying work for you.
+We don't always achieve this vision, but as technology improves, and as the Acorn dataset gets larger, the AI will get better and better.

 And one day... who knows.
 Maybe your wildest dreams will all come true.